-Home fires can spread rapidly, leaving occupants as little as one or two minutes to escape once an alarm sounds.
+Home fires can spread rapidly, leaving occupants as little as two minutes to escape once an alarm sounds.
 Rebuilding Together wants to help seniors and others at risk in a home fire by installing 10-year lithium-battery smoke alarms, free of charge, in their homes.
-To be considered, complete our Fire Safety Application.
+Seniors are also eligble to receive carbon monoxide detectors and personal fire extinguishers.
+To be considered for assistance, please complete our Fire Safety Application.

 Volunteers: Join us on Saturday, October 3, to help install smoke alarms and educate seniors about fire safety basics.